-28.2 Membership
+25.2 Membership

-The minimum size of this Committee shall be two employer representatives and two union representatives (one of whom will be support and one who will be instructional).
-Management representatives on the Committee will be appointed by the employer and union representatives will be appointed by the Union and will generally be the Bargaining Committee responsible for negotiating the current collective agreement.
+The minimum size of this Committee shall be two employer representatives and two union representatives, one who will be instructional and one who will be support.
+Management representatives on the Committee will be appointed by the Employer and union representatives will be appointed by the Union and will generally be the Bargaining Committee responsible for negotiating the current collective agreement.
 When the agenda involves an operational worksite issue, a union-appointed steward(s) will be invited to attend.
 Either party may invite special guests.

-28.3 Procedure
+25.3 Procedure

 Each party shall appoint a person to act as their coordinator on the Committee.
 Staff members and department heads who wish consideration of problems or administrative and operational matters by the Labour-Management Committee shall bring such matters to the attention of their respective coordinators of the Committee.
 Each coordinator will consider the matter and provide verbal or written notice of their desire to schedule a meeting or provide information for agenda preparation.
-The Union and Management Coordinators will be responsible for:
+The Union and Management coordinators will be responsible for:

-- (a) arranging time, date and location of meetings; - (b) preparing an agenda of discussion items; - (c) notifying their respective committee members;
+- (a) arranging time, dates and location of meetings; - (b) preparing an agenda of discussion items; - (c) notifying their respective committee members; and